charlescolley/TKPExperimentPlots/README.md

 # TKPExperimentPlots
-The pyplot code used to generate the figures in "Addressing Computational Bottlenecks in Higher-Order Graph Matching with Tensor Kronecker Product Structure".
+This repository contains the pyplot code used to generate the figures in "Addressing Computational Bottlenecks in Higher-Order Graph Matching with Tensor Kronecker Product Structure".

+ Please visit our [project page](https://www.cs.purdue.edu/homes/ccolley/project_pages/TensorKroneckerProducts.html) to get the original data used for generating our figures, and for more instructions on which commands generate the figures.
+If you'd like to run the experiments yourself, this plotting code should be used as a starting point for generating the plots after running the experiment drivers provided on our project page.ning the experiment drivers provided on our project page.